MahShaaban/bcl2fastq/README.md

 If you have limited access to the original raw sequencer output, then you can make a temporary copy of it in the `nondemultiplexed` folder.

+If you do not have access to the original sequencer output, then you can request that someone in the lab with access copy the data for you.
+They may also need to add group-level read/write permissions to the main dataset folders so that you are able to run the demultiplexing and generate necessary files.

 ### 3. Prepare SampleSheet.csv